Qitmeer/community_docs/README.md

 To access the document please access [community doc website](https://qitmeer.github.io/community_docs/)

+This community documents are also used for doc.meerlabs.com

 To contribute to the documentation please fork this repo and create PR.

 ## Installation - Mkdocs